 SSDI Denial for Technical Reasons

-Posted on behalf of Phillips Disability, P.C. on Jul 08, 2015 in Appeals
+Posted on behalf of Dayes Law Firm PC on Jul 08, 2015 in Appeals

 There are numerous reasons why an application for Social Security disability (SSD) benefits can be denied.
 If you have received a technical denial, it is most likely because you are not technically eligible for benefits, not necessarily because you do not meet the medical requirements.

-For help understanding why your claim has been denied and guidance in appealing the decision, call Phillips Disability at 1-800-503-2000 for a free case review.
+For help understanding why your claim has been denied and guidance in appealing the decision, call Dayes Law Firm PC at 1-800-503-2000 for a free case review.
 Our Social Security disability benefits lawyers in Phoenix are skilled in appealing denied SSD claims and can help you if you have been denied benefits.

 If an applicant receives a technical denial, it means that they were found ineligible for non-medical reasons, regardless of your medical condition.
 In this case, the medical information was never collected or reviewed by the Social Security Administration (SSA).